 2 tbs sugar

 2-4 tbs water

 fresh ground pepper

-*Cooks note: A leaner cut of pork such as thigh with skin on can be substituted.
-Some prefer the pork to be almost crispy on verge of burnt, if so, simply extend the the cooking time of the pork before adding shrimp.
+*Cooks note: A leaner cut of pork butt can be used but might be tad dryer so reduce cooking time if using.
+Some prefer the pork to be almost crispy on verge of burnt, if so, simply extend the the cooking time of the pork and render over low heat.
 Peeled shrimp can be used, but add near the very end as it would take least time to cook.
 By the end of cooking, the liquid will be nearly completely reduced.
-If you like a little sauce, add another 1/4 cup water at the end and deglaze the pan, and season as needed.
+If you like a little sauce, add another few tbs water at the end and deglaze the pan, and season as needed.